webrecorder/browsertrix/frontend/docs/docs/deploy/customization.md

 ```

-When using an external S3 provider, a custom `access_endpoint_url` can be provided, and the `bucket_name` need to be specified separately.
+When using an external S3 provider, a custom `access_endpoint_url` can also be provided
-This URL is used for direct access to WACZ files, and can be used to specify a custom domain to access the bucket.
+This URL is used for direct access to WACZ files, and can be used to specify a custom domain or CDN to access the bucket.

 The `endpoint_url` should be provided in 'path prefix' form (with the bucket after the path), eg:
 `https://s3provider.example.com/bucket/path/`.

+An optional `bucket_name` can also be provided, which is appended to the `endpoint_url`.

 Browsertrix will handle presigning S3 URLs so that WACZ files (and other data) can be accessed directly, using URLs of the form: `https://s3provider.example.com/bucket/path/to/files/crawl.wacz?signature...`